 Colleen Beck, OTR/L has been an occupational therapist since 2000, working in school-based, hand therapy, outpatient peds, EI, and SNF.
 Colleen created The OT Toolbox to inspire therapists, teachers, and parents with easy and fun tools to help children thrive.
 Read her story about going from an OT making $3/hour (after paying for kids’ childcare) to a full-time OT resource creator for millions of readers.
 Want to collaborate?
 Send an email to contact@theottoolbox.com.

 Teaching kids to write uppercase cursive can be quite tricky.
-Upper case cursive letters are part of handwriting and everyday written expression, but when it comes to uppercase letters in cursive letters can create another motor plan that needs to be established for accuracy.
+Upper case cursive letters are part of handwriting and everyday written expression, but when it comes learning the motor plan for forming uppercase letters in cursive writing, establishing fluent writing is needed for accuracy.
 Below you’ll find tricks for teaching uppercase cursive letters and uppercase cursive letter formation.

 Upper Case Cursive